purppsyrup/snmp-anomaly-ds/README.md

 # SNMP-based Anomaly Detection
-Anomaly detection program based on SNMP data.
+Sketch of an anomaly detection program based on SNMP data.
 Using an XGBoost model.
 Trained with SNMP-MIB dataset.
 Able to detect 6 types of network attack.
 - TCP-SYN Flood
 - ICMP-ECHO Flood